 When you drive at night, do you have a hard time seeing the road?
 The sun, rain, and road conditions may have taken their toll on your acrylic headlights and caused them to turn cloudy.
-Severely foggy headlights can reduce visibility by up to 50 percent, which is obviously a safety hazard.
+Severely foggy headlights can reduce visibility by up to 50 percent.
 On top of this, hazy headlights are just plain ugly.
 Let’s uncover the reasons why your headlights get foggy and what you can do to stop it.

 What Makes Headlights Cloudy?